sergegithub22/portfolio-items/README.md

 ### Used:
  - HTML
  - CSS
+ - SCSS
  - JS
  - Some free foto
 ### Third party assets: (thanks to all who made it :pray:)
  - Foto
+ > All credits in html files.